D3DEnergetic/FIDASIM/README.md

 I can use whatever routines I want so long as the output of abcd_routines is defined as above.
 I could also include other things in the structures so long as I have the above.

-Note: All positions in the device routines are in machine coordinates.
+Note: All positions in the device routines are in machine coordinates

+# Frequently Asked Questions
+### I get a segmentation fault when I run the code with multiple cores, but not when I only use one core.
+A segmentation fault happens when a code tries to access memory that it wasn't allocated.
+When a code runs in parallel each thread is allocated a certain amount of memory.
+Under certain conditions, i.e. a large grid, a thread runs out of room and tries to access more.
+This throws a seg fault.
+To increase this limit run the following:

+For tsch shell:

+    limit stacksize unlimited
+For bash shell:

+    ulimit -s unlimited

+### I have fixed your code.
+How do I submit a patch?
+FIDASIM is open source code.
+In order to contribute to the project please fork us on GitHub and open a pull request.
+We will then review your changes and incorporate them into code base.

 ### The plot keyword doesn't do anything.
 Plotting, like the device routines, are often very specific to the device.
-As such plotting is treated the same way as the device routines.
+Accordingly, plotting is treated the same way as the device routines.
 Prefida will look for a routine called, using the nomenclature from above, abcd_plots.pro.
 A basic plot routine can be found in the TEMPLATES/ directory.

-***
-# References

-Heidbrink, W. W., et al. "A code that simulates fast-ion D-alpha and neutral particle measurements."
-Comm.
-Comp.
-Phys.
-10 (2011) 716.

-Geiger, Benedikt.
-"Fast-ion transport studies using FIDA spectroscopy at the ASDEX Upgrade tokamak."
-Diss. lmu, 2013.
-APA